telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 1. Back on the foremost Fiddler Everywhere screen, enable the **Live Traffic** to toggle to start capturing HTTP and HTTPS system traffic.

-### For macOS
+### macOS

 1. Start Fiddler Everywhere and go to **Settings** > **HTTPS**.
 Click the **Trust Root Certificate** button.

-1. In the window that appears, enter your machine administrative credentials.
+1. In the window that appears, enter your machine's administrative credentials.

     ![Enter Keychain credentials to trust the root certificate](../images/settings/settings-HTTPS-mac-keychain.png)